OSInside/kiwi/doc/source/overview/legacy_kiwi.rst

 *  OEM Recovery/Restore

-   Recovery/Restore in the world of images has been moved from the OS layer into higher layers.
-For example in Cloud and Public Cloud environments disk and image recovery as well as backup strategies are part of cloud services.
-Pure OS recovery and snapshots for consumer machines are developed as build in solutions of the distribution.
+   Recovery/Restore in the world of images has been moved from the operating system layer into higher layers.
+For example, in private and public Cloud environments disk and image recovery as well as backup strategies are part of Cloud services.
+Pure operating system recovery and snapshots for consumer machines are provided as features of the distribution.
+SUSE as an example provides this via Rear (Relax-and-Recover) and snapshot based filesystems (btrfs+snapper).
-   SUSE as an example provides this via ReaR (Relax-and-Recover) and snapshot based filesystems (btrfs+snapper).
-Therefore the recovery solution offered in the legacy KIWI version will not be continued.
+   Therefore the recovery feature offered in the legacy KIWI version will not be continued.

 Compatibility
 -------------